Riverview, New Brunswick: History

 Though the Petitcodiac River was a regular transportation corridor for aboriginal peoples, the first known settlements in the area were three Acadian villages in what are now Turtle Creek, Lower Coverdale and Point Park.
 The French-speaking families were forced to abandon the area in 1758 during the Grand Derangement.
 Resettlement of what would become Riverview began around 1783 when settlers from Yorkshire, England began to farm there.
 The Town of Riverview was formed on July 9, 1973 with the amalgamation of the three villages of Bridgedale, Gunningsville and Riverview Heights.
 Harold Findlay became the first mayor and seven councillors were elected at-large to serve a population of 14,177.
 Since that time, Riverview has grown to include almost 19,130 represented by four ward councillors and three councillors-at-large.

+Riverview's first female mayor was Anne Seamans who served until her retirement in 2021.